What Is Unschooling?

 Criticism About Unschooling

-Unschooling has been used as a term since the 1970s to describe what I outlined above: child-centric relationship that does not impose curriculum, institutional schooling or arbitrary rules, in the same way that spouses do not impose arbitrary rules on each other (more about that in a bit).
-However, in 2011 a prominent home-educator started to use the term ‘unschooing’ to describe home-educators who do not use a curriculum, but who did utilise conventional parenting methods such as punishments.
-This person then used the term ‘radical unschooling’ to describe the original ‘unschooling’, meaning a whole-life philosophy.
+Unschooling has been used as a term since the 1970s to describe what I outlined above: parent-child relationship that does not arbitrarily force curriculum, institutional schooling or rules, in the same way that spouses do not impose arbitrary rules on each other (more about that in a bit).